 You can fill the interior with small treats such as kibble to prolong the fun and adventure for your dog.

-What are the best indestructible dog toys
+What is the Best indestructible dog toy?

 As this article highlights, there is no one single way to answer this question.
 Your dog’s age, stage of life, size and weight, jaw strength, chewing style, chewing preferences and personality will all help to shape your particular answer.

 Each of the durable, tough, safe puppy and dog toys listed here presents a possible option that may best meet your precious pup’s individual chewing needs.
+Some of our favorites are at in the top picks, but you can’t go wrong with a well matched chew toy for your dog!

 - Gray, A. “Is There Really Such a Thing as an Indestructible Dog Toy?,” Petful, 2015.